Reading Passage 2

 15. Five percent of people suffer from sleep paralysis symptoms regularly

-16. Sleeping paralysis can make people see things Avoiding sleeping on the back helps to avoid the state
+16. Sleep paralysis can make people see things

-17. Sleeping on the back raises the chances of sleep paralysis occurrence
+17. Avoiding sleeping on your back helps reduce sleep paralysis occurrence

 Questions 18 and 19